rslvn/chess-game/README.md

 Normally, the data is in database.
 But going to database to have user data for all request, brings extra load to the system.
 In distributed systems the cache must be external.
 `Redis` is used in this application

-## deployment

-All microservices has their own `Dockerfile`s.
-The `docker` files contains all configurations to run the app and integrate the app with the other microservices.

-`docker-compose` builds all `docker` images and run the docker containers with necessary scaling.

 #### roles
 The `chess-console` has 2 roles.
 - ADMIN: the administrator user of the game application.
 Admins can list all resources but can delete or update just their own resources.
 - PLAYER: the player.
 Players can join a league, win trophies and play game.

+## deployment

+All microservices has their own `Dockerfile`s.
+The `docker` files contains all configurations to run the app and integrate the app with the other microservices.

+`docker-compose` builds all `docker` images and run the docker containers with necessary scaling.

+to build:

+    docker-compose build

+to run:

+    docker-compose up -d

+to scale:

+    docker-compose scale server=3

+to stop:

+    docker-compose down

+## build
+    gradle clean build

+## development test

+### unit test

+`pojo-tester` is used to automate model/dto tests.
+All related tests under `domain` package.

+    testImplementation 'pl.pojo:pojo-tester:0.7.6'

+### postman

+There is an experimental code.
+To test the experimental code, import the postman [file](doc/ChessGame.postman.json)